 Disposal of Needles and Syringes

 Needles and syringes should never be disposed of in the trash or in the recycle bin.
 They are products that are subject to the unique disposal laws of the state that you live in.
 Use a bio-hazard container to properly dispose of your needles and syringes.
 If you don’t have one, first seek out a metal or hard container that is considered a non-recyclable product.
 If this is not available to you, you may use a hard container with a secure lid or a plastic bottle with a lid to insert the used needles and syringes into.
 Ensure you then label these with “non-recyclable” so as to not mix it up with recyclable items.

 Risks of Sub Q Injections

 To inject subcutaneously presents very few risks when done correctly under medical supervision.
 Any complications that occur are typically due to allergy reactions to the medication used and/or improper application of the injection.
 These could produce symptoms and side effects such as:

 If you experience any of these symptoms, do not hesitate to contact your health care provider.
 If you develop any signs of allergic reaction after the injection is given (shortness of breath, rash, swelling of the face, lips or mouth) immediately contact emergency services.

-These shots are easy to use and are an effective way to get the most out of your weight loss injections.
+These shots are easy to use and are an effective way to get the most out of your weight loss injections, for example one of the best B12 injection sites is the abdomen.
 With a little know-how, you’ll never go back to watered-down, oral weight loss medication again.

 Consult a doctor before commencing treatment.